kubevirt/kubevirt/docs/design/components.md

 ## Virt API Server

-HTTP API server which serves as the endpoint for all virtualization related flows.
+HTTP API server which serves as the entry point for all virtualization related flows.

+The API Server is taking care to update the virtualization related third party resources (see below).
+This is effectively mapping an imperative interface (the REST API) onto the declarative centric resource model.

 ## Virt Controller